Frac Sand Pumping

 Frac sand production costs are the main issue.
 With all sand and agg production, the key metric for producers is to control the cost per ton to produce your end product.
 Our pumps will increase those operation efficiencies with lower maintenance and higher output.

-The advantage of pumping frac sand is that it starts cleaning the fine grains instead of using conventional conveying.
+The advantage of pumping frac sand is that it starts with cleaning the fine grains instead of using conventional conveying.
 Also, with our excavator dredge pump attachment your production will have a constant and mobile tool to keep the flow of sand to the procession area steady.
-NO wasted movement with a hauler, just steady flow of sand.
+NO wasted movement with a hauler, just a steady flow of sand.

 By utilizing the EDDY Pump through various deployments, manpower is decreased and your production significantly goes up.
 This saves large frac mining plants millions of dollars a year.

 Fracking (Fracture) Pumps utilize a high-volume pump to feed the positive displacement pumps.
-The abrasive sands wear out the impellers of centrifugal fracking pumps and incur significant repair costs with spare parts and down time.
+The abrasive sands wear out the impellers of centrifugal fracking pumps and incur significant repair costs with spare parts and downtime.

-The patented EDDY Pump on the other hand does not have the tolerance issues and will last significantly longer and save a lot of money while fracking.
+The patented EDDY Pump, on the other hand, does not have the tolerance issues and will last significantly longer and save a lot of money while fracking.
 The EDDY Pump does not have significant tolerances so it will not wear out like the centrifugal pumps when dealing with the abrasive frac sand.